yesco/jml/README.md

     unix> ./jml -w

+Goto:

     http:localhost:1111/help

 ## super eager evaluation

-The interpreter is very simple: it just eagerly evaluates any inner [fun par] expression where fun and par themselves have no function calls.
+The interpreter is very simple: it just eagerly evaluates any inner [fun params...] expression where fun and params themselves have no function calls.
 I.e., the innermost [ ] expressions are replaced successively, the result is achieved by replacing the expression with the body where the formal parameter names have been substituted by the actual values.
 Parameters are space delimited.

 ## efficiency